kuroshimad/temp_outreach/docs/source/ml4kids_and_scratch.rst

 Why does this matter?
 ^^^^^^^^^^^^^^^^^^^^^

-These symmetry groups help us understand pattern repetition — and our goal is to train a computer to tell them apart.
+These symmetry groups help us understand the pattern repetition — and our goal is to train a computer to tell them apart.
 This may be easy for us, but not for a machine!

 Training a Machine Learning Model
 ---------------------------------

-To train a model, we use the `Machine Learning for Kids <https://machinelearningforkids.co.uk>`_ platform.
+To train a model, we use the `The Machine Learning for Kids <https://machinelearningforkids.co.uk>`_ platform.

 1. **Log in or Sign up**
    - Visit the `login page <https://machinelearningforkids.co.uk/#!/login>`_.